 Kratom is a plant-based ingredient found in powder, tea, and capsules.
 It is marketed and sold as a “miracle” solution for many illnesses.
 In reality, kratom is a dangerous substance that acts like an opioid painkiller and can cause addiction, organ failure, psychosis, and death.
-The Centers for Disease Control (CDC) has linked more than 150 overdose deaths to kratom use.